 Timog Avenue (and its neighboring street, Tomas Morato) is well-known among the hip and young of Metro Manila as the place to be for a night of drinks and parties.
 Still, there’s so much more to Timog than just craft beer, tasty cocktails, and pumping beats.
 Specifically, this long stretch of road in Quezon City is home to some of the best restaurants in town.
 It doesn’t matter if you love Japanese, Korean, Italian, or Chinese cuisine; you’re sure to find something here to satisfy your taste buds and your hungry tummy.

 Are you ready for the ultimate gastronomic experience?
-Here’s a short list of some of the best restaurants on Timog.

 If you love sushi and maki, then you’ll love 81 Seihai.
-It’s a fairly new restaurant, with big, bold, and modern Japanese decor that stretches wall-to-wall and up to the ceiling.
+It’s a relatively new restaurant, with big, bold, and modern Japanese decor that stretches wall-to-wall and up to the ceiling.
 One of the best sellers at 81 Seihai is the Flaming Maki, which features a generous blanket of melted cheese and a dusting of togarashi for a spicy kick.
-Of course, there are also plenty of Japanese favorites in the menu like chicken karaage, gyoza, maki, ramen, and even wagyu cubes.
+Of course, there are also plenty of Japanese favorites on the menu like chicken karaage, gyoza, maki, ramen, and even wagyu cubes.
 There’s also a wide array of main dishes if you’re looking for a full meal, like the Beef Yakiniku Steak and the Grilled Salmon Teriyaki.
-The highlight of the restaurant, however, are their sushi specials.
-Executive chef Ronnie de Guzman has more than 10 years of experience in Japanese food preparation, so you know that every dish here is always up to stellar standards.
+The highlight of the restaurant, however, is their sushi specials.
+Executive Chef Ronnie de Guzman has more than ten years of experience in Japanese food preparation, so you know that every dish here is always up to stellar standards.
 If you’re looking for a chill night out with some delicious Japanese fare to go with it, 81 Seihai is the perfect place.

 Seoul in Timog

 Are you a big fan of eat-all-you-can Korean barbecue?
 How about Korean buffets?
 Well, Seoul in Timog offers both.
 This bright, spacious, and minimalistically designed restaurant has everything you want in an “unli samgyup” place: quality cuts of meat at affordable prices.
 What’s even better is that their Php 499 rate is already good for the eat-all-you-can Korean barbecue AND the buffet table.
 Talk about value for money!
-In addition, you don’t have to worry about falling in line for too long, since the restaurant is quite big and can seat a lot of people.
+In addition, you don’t have to worry about falling in line for too long, since the restaurant is quite extensive and can seat a lot of people.
 If you prefer, you can come in at odd hours.
-They’re open from 11 AM up to 7 AM of the following day!
+They’re open from 11 AM to 7 AM of the following day!
 Make sure to try their herb-based pork for a delicate, aromatic flavor.

 Causeway Seafood Restaurant